Skip to main content

 • place({x: number, y: number}): anchors the tooltip to the coordinate (x,y)

-• show(content: HTMLElement | string, pos: {x: number, y: number}) show the value of content at the coordinate (x,y)
+• show(content: HTMLElement | string, pos: {x: number, y: number}): a shortcut to render and place.
+Shows the value of content at the coordinate (x,y)

 import { VisTooltip, VisTooltipRef } from '@unovis/react'